-- Once roadways are safe, assess the safety of the building. - Test and monitor power/back-up power and other services necessary for business.
-If using a generator keep fuel on hand. - Ensure you have a process to 'flip' back to normal phone operations as part of your failover process. - Follow up with your local catastrophe liaisons if your state has a CAT committee and if any insurance villages were enacted. - Be prepared to welcome clients and adjustors if possible. - Additional resources: - The IIABA/Trusted Choice Disaster Relief Fund is available to assist members and their staff in the event of unrecoverable losses caused by a hurricane or other natural disaster.
+- Once roadways are safe, assess the safety of all buildings. - Test and monitor power/back-up power and other services necessary for business.
+If using a generator keep fuel on hand. - Add a step in your failover (the switch to backup systems) procedures to move back to 'normal' operations (phone system, servers etc) once the primary systems are available again. - Follow up with your local catastrophe liaisons if your state has a CAT committee and if any insurance villages (a temporary area where policyholders can meet with their insurance carriers to file claims, get policy information, etc.) were enacted. - Be prepared to welcome clients and adjusters if possible. - Additional resources: - The IIABA/Trusted Choice Disaster Relief Fund is available to assist members and their staff in the event of unrecoverable losses caused by a hurricane or other natural disaster.